HOW HYPNOSIS WORKS

 When it comes to hypnosis, many people errantly think that hypnosis itself is an effect, when in all reality it is not.
 It is a mechanism.
 Trance is the effect.
 Hypnosis is merely the vehicle that is used to achieve trance.
 This is a significant distinction that very few understand or realize.
 Hypnosis is merely a process that is used to achieve a state of trance in the brain.

-At first blush, the difference between consciousness and unconscious would appear to be a wholly dichotomous distinction, as in black and white, but in all reality, the levels of human consciousness can be viewed as a degrading state, moving from one to the other, from the former to the latter (or vice versa) almost like a rheostat does with electrical voltage.
+At first blush, the difference between consciousness and unconscious would appear to be a wholly dichotomous distinction, as in black and white, but in all reality, the levels of human consciousness can be viewed as a degrading state, moving from one to the other, from the former to the latter (or vice versa) very much like a rheostat does with an electrical current.

 With that said, look at hypnosis as a tool, like an actual rheostat for the brain.
-In the electrical world, a rheostat (dimmer switch) varies resistance for electrical flow.
-Hypnosis is similar in that it varies the resistance of brain cycles (consciousness to subconscious, etc)... from beta to alpha, from alpha to theta, and then theta to delta.
-It's just like the rheostat dimmer switch.
-You either turn the level of conscious awareness down or you turn it up.
-The bulb can either shine brightly, or slowly be brought down in luminance.
-The lightbulb can be barely on, or it can be dark.
+In the electrical world, a rheostat (dimmer switch) varies electrical flow through a circuit by adding resistance to it.
+Hypnosis is similar in that it varies brain activity and the amount of brain cycles per second, taking the subject through the various levels of consciousness - from a conscious state to a subconscious state - from beta to alpha, from alpha to theta, and then theta to delta.
+Hypnosis can be used to turn the level of conscious awareness down or turn it back up.
+Just like with the rheostat, a bulb can either shine bright or be slowly brought down in luminance.
+Like hypnosis, it can also be on or off.

-In its worst state, the brain is still capable of limited operation.
+One of the most remarkable things about the brain is the fact that even in its worst state it is still capable of limited operation.
 Even in an unconscious state, there are autonomous functions being executed by the brain, such as the autonomic nervous system, the immune system, your heartbeat and breathing, and even simple digestion.

 Studies have shown that a person's level of hypnotizability can actually be increased, making them more susceptible to hypnosis.
 A 2018 study headed by professor Max Colheart, was able to increase the hypnotizability of some people through the use of Transcranial Magnetic Stimulation (TMS).
 It was found that this disrupted activity in part of the brain, increasing the subject's ability to be hypnotized.

-One high-tech method of measuring brain activity is
+One new high-tech method of measuring brain activity is

 magnetoencephalography (MEG), a neuroimaging process that measures the